fragrussu/MChepato/README.md

 # MChepato
 This repository contains the code and the synthetic data used for: **"Diffusion MRI signal cumulants and hepatocyte microstructure at fixed diffusion time: Insights from simulations, 9.4T imaging, and histology"**. *Grussu F, Bernatowicz K, Casanova-Salas I, Castro N, Nuciforo P, Mateo J, Barba I, Perez-Lopez R*; [Magnetic Resonance in Medicine 2022 (epub ahead of print)](https://doi.org/10.1002/mrm.29174), doi: 10.1002/mrm.29174.

-**F Grussu has received funding from the postdoctoral fellowships programme Beatriu de Pinós (2020 BP 00117), funded by the Secretary of Universities and Research (Government of Catalonia).**
+**FG has received funding from the postdoctoral fellowships programme Beatriu de Pinós (2020 BP 00117), funded by the Secretary of Universities and Research (Government of Catalonia).**

 ![GenCatFund](https://github.com/fragrussu/MChepato/blob/main/funder.png)